 [Note for Stage 2: However, if the representativeness hypothesis is true, we expect there to be no main effect of condition but the main effect of description would be supported.
 Furthermore, to investigate the target article’s claim that worthless evidence leads to the ignoring of prior evidence whilst a complete lack of information does not (Kahneman & Tversky, 1973, p.
 242), we plan to conduct post-hoc tests comparing the mean judged probabilities in the null versus the control descriptions].

-In comparison to the target article, an independent samples t-test of the aggregate of profiles found support for a mean difference in judged probability between the low engineer (M = 50%) and high engineer (M = 55%) conditions (t(169) = 3.23, p < .01).
+[Placeholder for Bayesian analyses:] To quantify support for the null effect that the condition (high or low engineer) did not affect participants’ judgements of probability, a Bayesian analysis was conducted for the 2 (high versus low) x 6 (descriptions) two-way between ANOVA using JAMOVI.
+We found that the support for the null hypothesis was 9.09 times larger than the alternative hypothesis that there exists differences in judged probabilities between the high and low engineer conditions.

-Figure 1 Study 3: Interaction between bayes rates (high or low engineer) and descriptions on probability
+Figure 1 Study 3: Interaction between base rates (high or low engineer) and descriptions on probability